 What If I Don’t Get A Meal Or Rest Break?

-For each workday that an employer fails to provide an employee with a required meal period, or if the required meal period is interrupted, the employer owes the employee one additional hour of pay at the employee’s regular rate of pay, which must be included in the next paycheck.
-If an employer fails to provide an employee with a required rest period, or the rest period is interrupted, the employer owes the employee one additional hour of pay at the employee’s regular rate of pay, which the employer must include in the next paycheck.
+Whenever an employer does not provide a meal break, or if the required meal period is interrupted, the employer owes the employee one more hour of pay at the employee’s regular rate of pay, which must be included in the next paycheck.
+If an employer fails to provide an employee with a required rest period, or interrupts the rest period, then the employer must pay the employee for an extra hour at their regular rate, which the employer must include in the next paycheck.

 When Should My Meal Break Happen?